 Some people spend the day doing last-minute preparations, particularly if they are expecting guests in the evening or on Christmas Day.
 Some shopping centres are open until midnight for last-minute shopping for decorations, food, presents and other Christmas items.
 Some churches, including the Roman Catholic Church, may have midnight masses that occur at midnight between Christmas Eve and Christmas Day.

-Christmas Eve is not a public holiday but it is a busy time in shopping precincts.
-Schools and other educational institutions are closed on this day as the Christmas season falls within the school holiday period in Australia.
+Christmas Eve is generally not a public holiday but some workers may be given a half-day holiday.
+Schools and other educational institutions are closed on this day as Christmas falls within the school holiday period in Australia.
 Although it is a working day for many businesses, some offices may shut early on Christmas Eve.
 Those intending on travelling via public transport will need to check their schedules with the local transport authorities.

-Christians in Australia celebrate the birth of Jesus during the Christmas season.
-Christians believe that Jesus is “the son of God”, the Messiah sent from heaven to save the world.
+Christians in Australia and worldwide celebrate Christmas as the day Jesus was born.
+They believe that Jesus is the son of God.
 A Roman almanac confirms that 25 December was used to celebrate Christmas in 336 CE, although it was nearly 600 years later that the churches created a liturgy - a service for public worship - for the occasion.
 Different denominations have various traditions and church services on Christmas Day.

 The first official Australian Christmas Eve was most likely celebrated on December 24 in 1788, as Christmas Day was first celebrated at Sydney Cove, Australia, on December 25 that year.
 Governor Arthur Phillips presided over a traditional Christmas meal with his officers ending with a loyal toast to King George III on Christmas Day.

 Did you know?